 If reindeer production is to meet the needs of native Alaskans, captive-herd management is a sustainable option.
 Captive and pasture reindeer management, however, is currently not considered cost effective (Rattenbury et al., 2009).
-Despite reduced transportation cost (e.g. snowmobiles) and greater carcass weight, there is increased feed cost (Furberg et al. 2011).
-Captive rearing requires more intensive nutritional management, demonstrated by captive-herd practices in the state of New York (where reindeer are raised for commercial services such as holiday promotions) and in Fairbanks, Alaska.
+Despite reduced transportation cost (e.g. snowmobiles) and greater carcass weight compared to free-range herding, there is increased feed cost (Furberg et al. 2011).
+Captive rearing requires more intensive nutritional management, demonstrated by captive-herd practices in the state of NY (where reindeer are raised for commercial services such as holiday promotions) and in Fairbanks, AK.
+Reindeer are adapted to the marked seasonal changes in forage availability and quality in the arctic and subarctic (Borch-Iohnsen et al. 1996; Aastrup et al. 2000; Finstad 2008).
+Even when fed in captivity, feed intake decreases during the winter (Mesteig et al. 2000).
 Reindeer have evolved to survive in the tundra ecosystems consuming natural forage, but as they move to captivity and manufactured rations, more attention to baseline nutritional information is needed.
-Antioxidants like vitamin E and Se are critical for health and reproduction in livestock (Valberg 2012), but though a few studies have looked at antioxidant concentrations in reindeer meat, but there is relatively little information on circulating antioxidants in live reindeer.
+Antioxidants like vitamin E and Se are critical for health and reproduction in livestock and deficiency in either one is associated with nutritional muscular dystrophy and fetal and neonatal deaths (Valberg 2012), but although a few studies have found reindeer meat to be a good source of vitamin E and selenium, there is relatively little information on circulating antioxidants in live reindeer (Hassan et al. 2012a, Hassan et al. 2012b).

-This focus of this study is to determine if variation exists in circulating Se and vitamin E concentrations based on season and husbandry.
-Reindeer are adapted to the marked seasonal changes in forage availability and quality in the arctic and subarctic (Borch-Iohnsen et al. 1996; Aastrup et al. 2000; Finstad 2008).
-Even when fed in captivity, feed intake decreases during the winter (Mesteig et al. 2000) Season (summer versus winter) was compared for reindeer in New York.
-The New York reindeer exist in a temperate climate versus reindeer in subarctic Alaska.
-Because there is no standardized diet for reindeer at this time, confined reindeer in New York, confined and pastured reindeer in Alaska, and free range animals in Alaska all consume different diets.

-We used data collected from female reindeer from a free-range reindeer herd on St Lawrence Island in the Bering Sea, Alaska and from two captive herds, one in Fairbanks, Alaska and one in New York State; though data on feed intake was lacking, each herd had excellent herd production records and no evidence of nutritional imbalance.
-We used these herds to describe and compare season-specific circulating vitamin E and Se in reindeer herds.
-Paired summer-winter data from the two captive herds were compared to determine the effect of the expected seasonal differences in intake on these nutrients.
+This focus of this study is to describe circulating Se and vitamin E concentrations in three reindeer herds that are located in two different states (temperate NY and subarctic AK) and have two different husbandry systems (captive and free-range); we show the descriptions separately for summer and winter.
+There is no standardized diet for reindeer at this time, and the captive herds consumed different diets.
+Although data on feed intake were lacking, each herd had excellent herd production records and no evidence of nutritional imbalance.

-Materials and Methods: We sampled three reindeer herds, including a free-range herd in Seward, Alaska of 800 to1000 head.
-The other two herds were captive herds: one each in Fairbanks, Alaska (approximately 90 head, pasture access) and in Upstate New York (approximately 20 head, limited pasture access).
-The herds in Alaska are supervised by the Reindeer Research Project and data are collected on ear-tagged individuals.
-The captive Alaskan reindeer were at the University of Alaska Agricultural and Forestry Experiment Station (UAF-AFES).
+Materials and Methods: We sampled three reindeer herds, including a free-range herd in Seward, AK of 800 to1000 head.
+The other two herds were captive herds: one each in Fairbanks, AK (approximately 90 head, pasture access) and in Upstate NY (approximately 20 head, limited pasture access).
+The herds in AK are supervised by the Reindeer Research Project and data are collected on ear-tagged individuals.
+The captive AK reindeer were at the University of Alaska Agricultural and Forestry Experiment Station (UAF-AFES).
 These animals consume 3.1% of body weight in dry matter (dm)/day during summer and 1.5% of body weight in dm/day during winter.
 They are fed a milled ration ad lib every day; they are on pasture (Kentucky Nugget Bluegrass) in summer and fed Wheatgrass haylage in winter (Finstad 2015).
-The herd in New York is not a research herd, but it has regular veterinary supervision.
-A 20% protein feed is milled for the New York herd.
+The herd in NY is not a research herd, but it has regular veterinary supervision.
+A 20% protein feed is milled for the NY herd.